rdawood/MALI/README.md

 			files contained in 'src' and 'Texts'.

-	*If you plan on moving the program to a different folder, move all folders and files in the order that they are currently in.
+	*If you plan on moving the program to a different folder, keep the folder hierarchy in the same order as it is now.

 	**This software is provided 'as is' and does not come with a warranty.
 Please refer to the LICENSE for more details.